Google My Business is one of many tools we use at WSI Connect to increase traffic and generate leads for our clients.

 - Showcase how one of your products is made

-PRO TIPs: Most searchers have a short attention span – so keep videos short.
+Pro Tip: Most searchers have a short attention span, so keep videos short.
 You can also add videos to Google Posts.

 Input your main website URL.
-You may also have the ability to input your specific URL for your menu, reservations or appointments.
-These options are available depending on the category initially chosen for your Google My Business listing.
+You may also have the ability to input your specific URL for your menu, reservations, or appointments.
+These options are available depending on the primary category chosen for your GMB listing.

-This feature is only available for food and drink, beauty, and other services businesses.
-It allows you to categorize and list out all your services, food items or products along with prices and descriptions.
+This feature is only available for food and drink, beauty, and other service businesses.
+It allows you to categorize and list out all your services, food items, or products including prices and descriptions.
 Potential customers can easily see what you have to offer before navigating to your website.
-It is available to view on mobile devices only.

 Double check your location on the map and ensure the marker is in the right place.
-If it’s not in the correct location, log into your Google My Business Account and navigate to the ‘info’ menu.
-Click the address field and verify your map marker location.
-If the location is incorrect, drag the red marker to the correct location.
+If not, log into your Google My Business Account and navigate to the “Info” menu.
+Click the address field and drag the red marker to the correct location.
 Changing the location does not update your address information.

 4. Optimize your Google My Business Listing

-Once you have the basic information for your business input into Google My Business, it’s time to move on to optimizing your listing for better results.
+Once you have the basic information for your business input into Google My Business, you can optimize your listing for better search results.

 i.
 Booking Button Feature

 If your business depends on appointments, you should incorporate the Booking Button feature, which allows customers to book an appointment directly from your GMB listing.
 Google automatically places a booking button within one week on your GMB listing if your scheduling provider is a Google integration.